 General Retreat Overview:

-Mindful recovery retreats are offered as an opportunity to experience a wholly Buddhist approach to recovery from all forms of addiction.
-Retreats are open to those new to recovery as a support to their ongoing abstinence.
+Mindful recovery retreats are offered as an opportunity to experience a wholly Buddhist approach to life after addictions and compulsions.
+Retreats are open to those new to recovery as a support to an ongoing abstinence, or abandonment of harmful behaviour.

 Those who have been in recovery for a longer time – perhaps 12-step, SMART or otherwise – are also very welcome to discover an alternative and complementary approach to recovery.